-Ms Hughes has been employed by RP Data since 2008 with roles as an Executive Assistant and the Assistant Privacy Officer.
-Prior to her commencement with RP Data, Ms Hughes worked in the real estate industry for five years.
+Ms Hughes has been employed by RP Data (now CoreLogic) since 2008 with roles as an Executive Assistant, Paralegal and the Assistant Privacy Officer.
+Prior to her commencement with CoreLogic, Ms Hughes worked in the real estate industry for five years.